kristian-lange-tw/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.startComponent`

-Finishes the currently running component and starts the component with the given ID.
+Finishes the currently running component and starts the component with the given ID or UUID.
 Though often it's better to use `jatos.startComponentByPos` instead because it keeps working even after an export/import of the study into another JATOS.
 One can additionally send result data back to the JATOS server.

 There are two versions: with or without message

 1. Without message:
-	 * _@param {number} componentId_ - ID of the component to start
+	* _@param {number} componentIdOrUuid_ - ID or UUID of the component to start
    * _@param {optional object} resultData_ - String or object that will be sent as result data.
 An object will be serialized to JSON (stringify).
    * _@param {optional function} onError_ - Callback function if fail

 1. With message:
-	 * _@param {number} componentId_ - ID of the component to start
+	 * _@param {number} componentIdOrUuid_ - ID or UUID of the component to start
 	 * _@param {optional object} resultData_ - String or object that will be sent as result data.
 An object will be serialized to JSON (stringify).
 	 * _@param {optional string} message_ - Message that should be logged (max 255 chars)
 	 * _@param {optional function} onError_ - Callback function if fail